Aramantos/MS2-The-Einstein-Riddle/README.md

 One of my main aims was to create this web application without using any front-end frameworks, to test and push the limits of my css knowledge.

 I designed this application to be responsive primarily on desktop (large) screens and landscape medium size screens.
-It is still relativly responsive on medium size portraint screens with a small margin of error.
+It is still relatively responsive on medium-size portrait screens with a small margin of error.
 I believe any smaller would lead to a difficult interface and information overload.

 - Create an interactive user-friendly web application
 - Provide a visually pleasing workspace to complete the riddle